Paul Goldschmidt Player Props: Cardinals vs. Rockies

-Paul Goldschmidt -- 1-for-5 in his most recent game -- will be in action for the St. Louis Cardinals against the Colorado Rockies, with German Marquez on the mound, on April 10 at 8:40 PM ET.
+After going 2-for-3 with two RBI in his last game, Paul Goldschmidt and the St. Louis Cardinals take on the Colorado Rockies (who will hand the ball to Kyle Freeland) at 8:40 PM ET on Tuesday.

-He had a one-hit performance in his last game (1-for-5) against the Brewers.
+He had two hits (going 2-for-3 with two RBI) in his most recent game against the Rockies.

 Paul Goldschmidt Game Info & Props vs. the Rockies